blackowltr/Testnetler-ve-Rehberler/NuLink/nulink(en).md

 **I created this guide so that you can easily install it with the help of a script.**

+### The passwords you use during installation must be 8 characters.

+### All passwords that you created during installation must be the same.

 ### Run this script to start the installation

 ```